-To ensure audit record time stamp consistency between Tenable Nessus Network Monitor and Tenable Security Center, ensure the underlying OS makes use of NTP as described in the Red Hat documentation.
+To ensure audit record time stamp consistency between Tenable Nessus Network Monitor and Tenable Security Center, ensure the underlying OS uses NTP as described in the Red Hat documentation.

 Tip: Ensure that organizational and OS firewall rules permit access to port 8835 on the Tenable Nessus Network Monitor server.